mademedia/Made-Grunt-Workflow/README.md

 `grunt build` will typically compile LESS, run JSHint, and build JS files.
-`grunt build:js` will run only the JavaScript build tasks
+`grunt build:js` will run only the JavaScript build tasks `grunt build:production` will run all build tasks plus will minify JavaScript files for production.

 ### `grunt less`